Eclipse Foundation: Membership

 There are four types of membership in the Eclipse Foundation: Strategic, Contributing, Associate, and Committer.
 Each member organization pays annual dues based on its membership level.

 Strategic Members are organizations that invest in developers and other resources to further develop the Eclipse technology.
 Each strategic member has a representative on the Eclipse Foundation Board of Directors.
 Strategic Members include the European Space Agency, Microsoft, and Oracle.

 Contributing Members are organizations that participate in the development of the Eclipse ecosystem and offer products and services based on, or with, Eclipse.
+Contributing Members include ARM, BMW Group, NXP, Witekio, and more.

 Associate Members are non-voting members who can submit requirements, participate in project reviews, and participate in the Annual Meeting of the Membership at Large and scheduled quarterly update meetings.
 Committer Members are committers who become full members of the Eclipse Foundation.
 Committers are the core developers of Eclipse projects and can commit changes to project source code.
-Committer Members have representation on the Board of Directors.
+Committer Members have representation on the board of directors.

 A majority of Foundation members contribute to the Foundation by creating new applications and tools based on previous Eclipse applications, while a third of Foundation members interact with multiple Foundation projects.